-Union and division awards and medals
+Nomination procedures for Union and division awards and medals

-- EGU President;
+- EGU president;

-- EGU Vice-President;
+- EGU vice-president;

 - Council members (not including ex-officio members);

-- Chair of the EGU committees;
+- Chairs of EGU committees.

-For the Union Service Award
+Nominations for the Union Service Award

 - Curriculum Vitae (one page), with particular emphasis on the candidate's activity in the Union.

 - Selected bibliography.
 A list of selected publications by the candidate that best support the nomination (half page).
-It should also state briefly the candidate’s total number and types of publications and citations.

 Time schedule the Union and division awards and medals